The power of Johnny Mathis’ voice can soothe and comfort; I can certainly attest to this!

 50BOLD: During the Civil Rights era would you say you were low-key and did any leaders of the movement ever reach out to you?

 Mathis: I was all over the place as far as my activities outside of singing.
 I had friends who were members of Civil Rights organizations.
 I actually got involved with some people and we were going down south to hear Dr. Martin Luther King, Jr. When we got there, there were about 5,000 people outdoors.
 All of a sudden, the stage collapsed.
 Pandemonium set in.
 We all scattered.
-Dr. King, of course, cancelled the event.
+Dr. King, of course, canceled the event.
 We found out later that some very unsavory people were watching the whole situation take place.

-Over the years, however, I’ve done a lot of charity performances for the cause and this benefitted many organizations.
+Over the years, however, I’ve done a lot of charity performances for the cause, and this benefitted many organizations.

 50BOLD: I hear you!
 Now, during that time did you experience any racial prejudice like not being able to go through the main entrance of a hotel, or barred from getting into a pool?